dunmatt/gats/README.md

 ## Requirements

-gats uses my own fork of goquery (TODO: issue pull request once it all works), which in turn requires Go's experimental html package and cascadia, so these are all required.
+gats uses my own fork of goquery, which in turn requires Go's experimental html package and cascadia, so these are all required.
 It just should be a simple matter of following this guide: http://code.google.com/p/go-wiki/wiki/InstallingExp and then running

 `go get github.com/dunmatt/gats`